Reachability analysis of linear hybrid systems via block decomposition: Evaluation

 The invariants and guards of the models \emph{spacecraft} and \emph{filtered oscillator} constrain two dimensions, so the natural choice for the decomposition is to keep these dimensions in the same block.
-However, we chose to decompose into one-dimensional blocks for better runtime comparison in Table~\ref{tab:benchmarks}.
+However, we chose to decompose into one-dimensional blocks for better run-time comparison in Table~\ref{tab:benchmarks}.
 In the implementation, we follow the strategy to perform the intersection in two dimensions and then project back to one dimension (cf.\ Section~\ref{sec:deco_intersection}).
 If instead we decide to employ a two-dimensional block structure, we can further gain precision by using different template polyhedra, e.g., with octagon constraints.
 In Figure~\ref{fig:filtered_oscillator} we visualize this alternative for the \emph{filtered oscillator}.
-As expected, the one-dimensional analysis is less precise as it corresponds to a box overapproximation.
-However, we note that a one-dimensional block structure also inherently reduces the precision of \dwelldeco, so the additional approximation error does not only stem from the discrete transitions due to our approach.
+As expected, the one-dimensional analysis is less precise as it corresponds to a box approximation.
+However, we note that a one-dimensional block structure also inherently reduces the precision of \dwelldeco, so the additional approximation error does not only stem from the handling of discrete transitions by to our approach.
+In addition, one can observe that the approximation using a one-dimensional block structure with low-dimensional intersection is coarser compared with the medium-dimensional strategy and we cannot prove the safety property anymore.